bfarao/bf_capstone/README.md

 ## The Process

+### Gather

-Downloaded multiple CSV files
+Downloaded multiple CSV files from data sources.

+### Clean

+The cleaning part of my project was the one that took the most of my time.

+For the SAC dataset had a lot of columns with a variety of information for both felines and canines.

-Clean, Prepare, Merge
+Clean Prepare, Merge

 ## The Product
 [Final Product](https://app.powerbi.com/view?r=eyJrIjoiZTUwMTE0MzEtNWFlOC00OTM4LTliNTUtZTZmZjNjMDQ0ZTRiIiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9)